-My family has a mud turtle (genus Kinosternon) named Atu who is 27 years old.
+My family has a mud turtle (genus Kinosternon) named Atu who is 28 years old.
 A friend of mine found her on the street in San Francisco.
-She was young and sickly, and so when my friend had to take a trip, she left the little turtle with me while she travelled.
+She was young and sickly.
+When my friend went on a trip, she left the little turtle with me.

 Atu seemed to improve with me, so Katie gave her to me.
-Atu lived happily in an aquarium for a number of years when I used to live on the houseboats in Sausalito, California.
+Atu lived happily in an aquarium for a number of years when I live on the houseboats in Sausalito, California.

 My mom is a great lover of turtles, and always asked about Atu, hinting that she wouldn’t mind having her come live with her in Colorado.
-My mom is clearly a turtle person and has been for as long as I can remember.
+The turtle is clearly one of my mom’s spirit animals and has been for as long as I can remember.

-So, I smuggled Atu in my pocket on a flight to Colorado, and my mom became her new benefactor for a number of years.
-My mom had a good friend named Susan who always took care of my mom’s animals when she travelled.
+So, I smuggled Atu in my pocket on a flight to Colorado.
+My mom became her benefactor for a number of years.
+My mom had a good friend named Susan who always took care of my mom’s animals when she traveled.
 A true animal whisperer, Susan became bewitched with Atu.
 Eventually, she expressed that she wouldn’t mind having Atu come live with her.
 When my mom got ill, she asked if me if she could give Atu to Susan.
 Knowing Susan, I said yes.
 Atu has lived with Susan now for well over a decade where she enjoys being hand-fed freeze dried worms every evening.

 As ancient beings with long lifespans, turtles are symbols of longevity in cultures all over the world.
-They are quite the opposite of butterflies and dragonflies, whose time on Earth generally last just a couple weeks and a few months, respectively.
+They are quite the opposite of butterflies and dragonflies, whose time on Earth generally lasts just a couple of weeks or months, respectively.

 When the turtle is your spirit animal, you are an old soul with a perspective on life that is deep and open-minded.
 You have much to teach others about life and about why we are here.